jfeldbrugge/Nbody2D.jl/docs/src/theory.md

 \langle Q[\delta] \rangle = \int Q[\delta] e^{-\frac{1}{2} \iint \delta(\bm{q}_1)K(\bm{q}_1,\bm{q}_2) \delta(\bm{q}_2)\mathrm{d}\bm{q}_1 \mathrm{d}\bm{q}_2} \mathcal{D}\delta.
 ```

-It follows from the cosmological principle that the initial conditions of our universe are statistically *homogeneous* (all points are statistically equivalent) and statistically *isotripic* (all directions are statistically equivalent).
-By the homogeneity and isotropy, the two-point correlation function to only depend on the distance between the points,
+It follows from the cosmological principle that the initial conditions of our universe are statistically *homogeneous* (all points are statistically equivalent) and statistically *isotropic* (all directions are statistically equivalent).
+Due to the homogeneity and isotropy, the two-point correlation function only depends on the distance between the points,

 ```math
 \xi(\bm{q}_1,\bm{q}_2) = \xi(\|\bm{q}_1-\bm{q}_2\|).